Generic Naked Singularities in Vaidya Spacetimes: Acknowledgements

 \section{Acknowledgements}

-The author would like to extend gratitude to his advisor, Dr.\@ Hubert Bray, for supporting this work, as well as Dr.\@ Yiyue Zhang for providing thoughtful discussion on closely related problems to those treated here.
-In particular, the method of Proposition \ref{proposition:kretschmann}'s uniqueness proof is largely due to Dr. Zhang.
+The author would like to extend gratitude to his advisor, Dr.\@ Redacted1, for supporting this work, as well as Dr.\@ Redacted2 for providing thoughtful discussion on closely related problems to those treated here.
+In particular, the method of Proposition \ref{proposition:kretschmann}'s uniqueness proof is largely due to Dr. Redacted2, adapted from application to a related ODE.
+We are also grateful to the referees for their constructive input.

 { }